lucie-on-github/Lucie-Docs/docs/auto-reactions.md

 ## Commands

 ### /autoreaction add
-Add an autoreaction to a channel.
+Add an auto-reaction to a channel.

 <details><summary>Options</summary>